Kevin Burns is an associate in the Denver office and is a member of the firm’s Employee Defection and Trade Secrets practice group.

 He has also successfully defended employers in matters involving claims of discrimination, harassment, and retaliation based on race, gender, age, disability, and national origin, as well as claims arising under state and federal wage and hour laws.

-Kevin was recently selected for inclusion in Colorado Super Lawyers – Rising Stars.
+Kevin has been included on the Colorado Super Lawyers – Rising Stars list since 2017.
 He also serves on the Executive Council of the Colorado Bar Association, Young Lawyers Division.

 Honors & Leadership